glpi-project/docdev/source/plugins/objects.rst

 Define an object
 ++++++++++++++++

+Objects definitions will be stored into the ``inc/`` or ``src/`` directory of your plugin.
+It is recommended to place all class files in the ``src`` if possible.
+As of GLPI 10.0, namespaces should be supported in almost all cases.
+Therefore, it is recommended to use namespaces for your plugin classes.
+For example, if your plugin is ``MyExamplePlugin``, you should use the ``GlpiPlugin\MyExamplePlugin`` namespace.

+Depending on where your class files are stored, the naming convention will be different:
-Objects definitions will be stored into the ``inc/`` directory of your plugin.
-File name will be the name of your class in lowercase; the class name will be the concatenation of your plugin name and your class name.
+- inc: File name will be the name of your class, lowercase; the class name will be the concatenation of your plugin name and your class name.
   For example, if you want to create the ``MyObject`` in ``MyExamplePlugin``; you will create the ``inc/myobject.class.php`` file; and the class name will be ``MyExamplePluginMyObject``.
+- src: File name will match the name of your class exactly.
+The class name should not be prefixed by your plugin name when using namespaces.
+Namespaces are supported and can be reflected as subfolders.
+  For example, if your class is ``GlpiPlugin\MyExamplePlugin\NS\MyObject``, the file will be ``src/NS/MyObject.php``.

 Your object will extends one of the :doc:`common core types <../devapi/mainobjects>` (``CommonDBTM`` in our example).